4 Ways to Improve your Jumping

 # 4: Stop Pulling on the Bars

 It’s easy to trick ourselves into thinking we are catching more air by pulling the bars up.
-But remember that in-the-air sideways experience?
-We want to avoid going sideways (at least until we’ve mastered the basics).
+But have you ever had that in-the-air sideways experience?
+I used to have it all the time!
+Yikes!
+We want to avoid any sort of bar turn or sideways movement in the air (at least until we’ve mastered the basics).
 As humans we all have muscular imbalances, and when we pull on the bars of the mountain bike, we never pull evenly.
 Thus, tugging on the bars to get “more air” results in the dreaded bar turn, which often results in landing with the bars turned and we all know how that ends.
 The fix?
 Relax!
 Relax your upper body.
 Shake out your arms, roll back your shoulders, get loose!
 Jumping is about timing, and driving down through the hips and feet, then standing up (or jumping) off your feet and driving your hips forwards!

 Happy Jumping!